Amenah-coder/Regional_variations__in_healthcare_use/README.md

 # Regional_variations__in_healthcare_use
 # Replication Materials for Regional Disparities in Healthcare Expenditure in Ghana

-This repository contains the Stata do-file used for the analysis of regional disparities in healthcare expenditure in Ghana, as presented in Are regional variations in health care use, within a country, due to patient characteristics?.
+This repository contains the Stata do-file used for the analysis of regional disparities in healthcare expenditure in Ghana.

 **Description:**